OpenTails/tail_app/PRIVACY.md

 - Settings, Custom Actions, Triggers, and the other features are stored locally.

 **All collected and transmitted data is anonymous and aggregated.
-No PII is stored**
+No PII is stored** Data is encrypted in transit.
+Since data is aggregated and anonymous, there is no way to request data to be deleted.

 ### Analytics